Slins-23/software-renderer/README.md

 - Write a helper function to decompose the rotation matrix into translation, scale, and rotation matrices

 - Currently, when instancing meshes from model to world matrices, it doesn't get decomposed into translation, rotation, and scaling parameters.
 Since the position information is used in my implementation of z-ordering, loading a scene like this will result in objects overlapping each other in the incorrect order.
 A fix to this would be decomposing the matrix into the 3 transformation matrices and extracting the parameters from each of them, or using another z-ordering approach.
+Hence, when a scene is loaded and these parameters are present, the model-to-world matrix always gets derived from them.
+This means that, if loading only from model-to-world matrices, as of currently, the instance's transformation parameters are lost, and z-ordering is not properly done.

+- Explain in more detail the scene configuration file's camera parameters

+- Properly explain how the "default_camera_position", "default_camera_direction", "default_camera_up" vectors work and how they influence the scene and semantics, as well as how they are different from the vectors without the "default" prefix.
+Also properly account for them in code, as the behavior is not properly defined currently.
+Regardless, almost always this can, should, and will be largerly ignored